NEW COURSE OFFERING!

-No, you will receive a certificate of training from Elder Technical Rescue Services, LLC indicating completion of training that is based on NFPA 1006 (2017 edition).
+No, you will receive a certificate of training from Elder Technical Rescue Services, LLC indicating completion of training that is based on job performance requirements found in NFPA 1006 (2017 edition).
 If you need to receive the PA Fish and Boat Commission certification, we recommend you take Water Rescue for the First Responder (3 hours) and/or Water Rescue and Emergency Response (17 hours).

 Why is the maximum class size only 16 students?

 One of our guiding philosophies at Elder Technical Rescue Services, LLC is that hands-on classes should always have small class sizes.
 We do not want any of our students to spend a majority of their class time standing around waiting or hiding out in the back because they are shy.
 We want our students to leave our classes competent and confident to handle real-world rescues.